creativetechnologylab/python-for-beginners/introduction.md

 ## Why Python?

-Python is the swiss army knife of programming languages.
+Python is a highly versatile programming language.
 It can be used for a number of things which include but are not limited to web development, data analysis, and machine learning.
-Python also allows you to use a wide range of libraries that enable you to add extra functionality to your code.
+There is a wide range of libraries that can be used to add extra functionality to your code.

 Python also has the benefit of being able to interact with other software such as Touch Designer, Unreal Engine and Unity.

 ## Installing Miniforge

 Miniforge is a distribution of Conda, a package manager and environment management system that simplifies package installation and dependency management.
+It is helpful because it allows us to manage seperate Python environments for our different projects.
 Follow the steps below to install Miniforge on your system.

 ### Windows